History of CryptoPunks

 2017-2020 - The Dark Ages for Punks

-There isn't much to say regarding this time period for CryptoPunks save for a few sweeps and pumps from the minority of people who were aware of them.
+There isn't much to say regarding this time period for CryptoPunks save for a few sweeps and pumps from the minority of people who were aware of, and interested in, them.
 NFTs and crypto went through a deep, cold and long bear market.
 Buyers, bidders, sellers and attention was scarce.

-It really wasn't until September of 2020 where one could see a marked spike in social interest and sales.
+It wasn't until September 2020 that there was a marked spike in social interest and sales.

 For reference, here's an All-Time CryptoPunks sales volume, data, graphs, & charts: https://www.cryptoslam.io/cryptopunks/sales/summary